kellylaaa/cse15l-lab-reports/lab3.md

 ```
 ---
 ##### 3. `find -size`
+source: I asked ChatGPT for command-line options to use "find" which gave me a list of options and defined what -size does.

 example 1: This command finds files with files with the size less than 100KB and it's useful because it helps you find all the
 files that are less than that size.